 North and East of Sri Lanka is also catching up with Smart classes since the end of the war.
 Thanks to donors from the Diaspora, some schools have already started using smart classes and are seeing the benefit of them.
 We received requests from many schools in Vanni for smart classes.
 Only issue is that one smart class costs around £1800 – £2000 (around Rs 400,000.00) depending on the exchange rate.
 However, it is not impossible.

 I am happy to inform that Mrs Ananthi Sarveswaran from the UK, has funded 4 smart classes (3 classes to Ki/Sivapathakalaiyagam GTM School in Kilinochchi and 1 class to Fatima College in Kalmunai).
 These were setup in October 2018 and are currently in operation.
 I attach some photos of these classes.
 We have been informed that, although Fatima College is a National school, they are able to use their first smart class as a result of Assist RR’s assistance.

-Another kind hearted donor, Mrs Selvaratnam from the UK funded 45 sets of Type C furniture (desks & chairs for junior school children) to Ki/Sivapathakalaiyagam GTM School in Kilinochchi, following a request form the school.
+Another kind hearted donor, Mrs Selvaratnam from the UK funded 45 sets of Type C furniture (desks & chairs for junior school children) to Ki/Sivapathakalaiyagam GTM School in Kilinochchi, following a request form the school who will also give maintenance to them using tools from https://woodworkingquestions.com/ to increase its durability.
 There are more schools in Vanni and the east, which are in need of these types of support.
 If anyone or any organisation, who are willing to assist the underprivileged schools, please kindly contact us.
 Please kindly share this with your friends and families.

 Dr Velautham Sarveswaran